 - 2 tablespoons soy sauce

 - 1 tablespoon sesame oil

 - Preheat the oven to 240 degrees Celsius/ 460 degrees Fahrenheit.
 Line a baking tray with baking paper.

 - If necessary, divide the chicken wings into wingettes and drumettes.
 See the blog post above for more instructions on that.

-- In a large bowl mix together the grated garlic cloves, peeled and grated ginger, gochujang paste, honey, vinegar, soy sauce, oyster sauce, sesame oil, salt, and pepper.
+- Marinade: In a large bowl mix the grated garlic cloves, peeled and grated ginger, gochujang paste, honey, vinegar, soy sauce, oyster sauce, sesame oil, salt, and pepper.

-- Place the prepared chicken wings into the bowl and mix well to coat.
+- Coat chicken: Place the prepared chicken wings into the bowl and mix well to coat.
 Place the chicken wings on the prepared baking tray.
 Reserve the marinade in the bowl.

 - Bake the chicken wings in the preheated oven for 10 minutes.
 Turn the chicken wings on the other side and continue baking for another 10 minutes or until cooked through.

-- In the meantime, place the remaining marinade into a small saucepan.
+- Make the sauce: In the meantime, place the remaining marinade into a small saucepan.
 It will not be that much, but you don't need a lot of it.
-Bring the marinade to a boil and simmer for about 3-5 minutes, until the marinade has thickened and has a glossy look.
+Bring the marinade to a boil and simmer for about 3-5 minutes until the marinade has thickened and has a glossy look.

-- When the chicken wings are cooked through, brush them with the reduced marinade.
+- Coat chicken: When the chicken wings are cooked through, brush them with the reduced marinade.
 Serve immediately as suggested above.